 No, I will weep no more.
 In such a night

 To shut me out?
 Pour on; I will endure.

 In such a night as this?
 O Regan, Goneril!

 Your old kind father, whose frank heart gave all—

 O, that way madness lies; let me shun that;

 (King Lear, Act-III, Scene-IV, Lines-17-22)

-The tempest arises in King’s mind when he is feeling depressed for his daughters’ ingratitude and maltreatment with him.
+The tempest arises in the King’s mind when he is feeling depressed for his daughters’ ingratitude toward, and maltreatment of, him.
 Then he goes blank and thinks about this, reminding himself that this heartache and emotional pain is going to drive him almost crazy.